Tshenjoy/Tshenjoy.github.io/lives/_posts/2024-07-12-Summer_Fades_Away_Deep_Sleep.md

 {% include photograph.html
 src="https://tshenjoy.oss-cn-shanghai.aliyuncs.com/summer_fades_away_240712_5.jpg"
 specs="50mm, f/2.8, 1/160s, ISO 2500"
-story=" " %}
+story="Auld Lang Syne. " %}

 {% include photograph.html
 src="https://tshenjoy.oss-cn-shanghai.aliyuncs.com/summer_fades_away_240712_6.jpg"
 specs="50mm, f/2.8, 1/160s, ISO 1600"
-story=" " %}
+story="Deep Sleep " %}

+I didn't stay till the end of Deep Sleep.
+The drummer was good.
+But they used too much samplings from movies or other.
+And the VJ is just too much for me.

+---

 Use black and white is like a shortcut to make a photo looks good.
 I like the grainy texture and I don't have to consider the color balance.

 ---

 There are two photos that goes way back.
-I think it's the first tour the band activated again.
+I think it's the first tour after the band re-activated again.
 I really liked that show.
 I remember that I had a midterm the next day.
 Glad I went.

 {% include photograph.html
 src="https://tshenjoy.oss-cn-shanghai.aliyuncs.com/summer_fades_away_240712_backstory_1.jpg"